 Archive for April, 2012

 Into Paradise were Dave Long (vocals, guitar), Rachel Tighe (bass), James Eadie (guitar, keyboards) and Ronan Clarke (drums).
-Dave expains at the end of the recording that this repeat airing of the session was broadcast just before the release of the band’s ‘Change’ EP (22nd May 1990).
-Owain who dug this out writes “the session version of ‘Change’ is pretty awesome in my view and much better than the released version”.
+Dave explains at the end of the recording that this repeat airing of the session was broadcast just before the release of the band’s ‘Change’ EP (22nd May 1990).
+Owain who dug this out wrote “the session version of ‘Change’ is pretty awesome in my view and much better than the released version”.
 Maybe Dan Hegarty and Ian Wilson might consider this one for their next “classic session” feature on Dan’s RTE 2XM/2FM show ‘The Alternative‘?
 Anyone have a copy of the fourth and final track ‘Heaven’?
 Update: Thank you Owain for locating the missing track!

 From Glasgow, The Blue Nile need no introduction.
 This is a recording of an interview on Dave Fanning’s RTE 2FM show circa 1990.
 All three band members ie Paul Buchanan, Paul Joseph Moore and Robert Bell were present.
 Dave mentions ‘Hats’ was released a few months earlier leading me to believe this was in early 1990.
 Paul Buchanan is about to release a solo album ‘Mid Air’ and recently appeared on Stuart Maconie’s BBC6 show to talk about it.